7 Remedies for Severe Constipation

 - Boil it for 5 minutes, then turn it off.

-- Add the olive oil and let it rest until it’s lukewarm.
-Drink this remedy every morning at breakfast for at least 5 days.
+- Add the olive oil and let it rest until it’s lukewarm before drinking.

 Oatmeal is a high-fiber cereal that can help relieve the symptoms of constipation.
 Even a systematic review published in the British Journal of Nutrition found that this food helps increase stool weight and increase intestinal transit.